 Mathematics 101 3 Cr.
-College Algebra (3 Lec.)
-Prerequisite: Two years of high school algebra or Developmental Mathematics 093.
+(3 Lec.)
+College Algebra Prerequisite: Two years of high school algebra or Developmental Mathematics 093.
 A study of functions and relations, absolute values, variation, quadratic equations, complex numbers, functions of two variables, systems of equations and inequalities, elementary aspects of the theory of equations, progressions, the binomial theorem and algebraic proof.

 Mathematics 102 3 Cr.
-(3 Lec.)
-Plane Trigonometry 101 Mathematics Prerequisite: equivalent.
+Plane Trigonometry (3 Lec.)
+Prerequisite: Mathematics 101 or equivalent.
 A study of angular measure, function of angles, identities, solution of triangles, equations, inverse trigonometric functions, logarithms and complex numbers.